chrplr/PCBS/docs/software-installation.rst

 commands.
 This program is called a *shell* (see http://linuxcommand.sourceforge.net/lc3_learning_the_shell.php).

-You only need
-to know three commands in order to navigate in the filesystem:
+For the moment, you only need to know three commands in order to navigate in the filesystem:

 -  *ls*: list the content of the current working directory
 -  *pwd*: path of current working directory